 (Formerly HIST-241) The course will explore the key political, social, cultural, and economic events in the American colonies in the 17th and 18th centuries.
 Discussions will focus on the individuals, issues, ideas, and events most responsible for shaping modern America.

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: ENGL 095 and READ 095 with a minimum grade of C or ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing

 HIST& 147 US History II (5)